hackathonAW/Hackathon-Munich/README.md

 ## Submitting your code

 Use Github, and this repository: [Hackathon Munich](https://github.com/hackathonAW/Hackathon-Munich) when submitting your code.
 Login using your personal [github](https://github.com/) account - create one if you don't have one - and click the fork button found in the top right corner of the [repository page](https://github.com/hackathonAW/Hackathon-Munich) to create your own copy of the repository.
+You will find more information how to use Github here: (https://help.github.com)

 ## Ownership